OpenMS/pyopenms-docs/docs/source/aasequences.rst

         f = FASTAFile()
         f.store("example.fasta", entries)

-Afterwards, the protein sequences can be read again using:
+Afterwards, the ``example.fasta`` file can be read again from disk:

 .. code-block:: python